 Disclosure: This article contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 You can read my full policy here.

 Fortunately, this supply dip is temporary, and there are things you can do to help some.
-Read on to learn more about how PMS and your period affects your milk supply.
+Read on to learn more about how to combat the milk supply drop during your period.

 When does your period return while breastfeeding?